Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/recomputer_r.md

 ### PoE

 The reComputer R1000 worked as powered devices can support the IEEE 802.3af standard by adding a PoE power supply module.
-The seat for PoE is pre-soldered on board; however, users need to disassemble the device to install the PoE module for Ethernet PoE function.
+Users need to disassemble the device to install the PoE module for Ethernet PoE function.

 :::note
 The reComputer R1000 supports PoE power supply, but the standard product does not include a PoE module by default.
 Seeed can provide PoE soldering and assembly services for batch customization orders.
 However, if a customer is testing a sample, they will need to [solder and assemble the PoE module themselves](/recomputer_r1000_assembly_guide/#assemble-ups-and-poe-module).